S-unya/zero-context/src/pages/blog/TriangleOfForces-part2.md

 <img src="/static/assets/TOF/card-content-changed-small.png" alt="Adjusted Card Content in a small context" width="224px" />

 Not quite.
 How are we going to take that margin off the left of the content and put spacing around the image?
-Maybe we do need a media query?
+Maybe we do need a media query after all?
 But then how are we going to get those other layouts similar to this but on larger screens?

+### Learning a lesson in boundaries

 Hopefully I have illustrated the kind of panic that can be induced by this type of dilemma.
-Hopefully I have also shown that just adding more code to cover all the options will just become messy quickly.
+Hopefully I have also shown that just piling on more code to cover all the options will just become messy quickly.

 This is an exemplary situation for the usefulness of drawing boundaries.
 If we know where the boundaries are, we know where responsibility lies and we know how to shape our code.